What to Eat When You Have Heartburn

 You can eat a slice after lunch or dinner.
 Then, just like with the banana, see if it works for you or not.

 This medicinal plant is great.
 Not only is is rich in nutrients, but is also helps your digestion.
 It has a smooth flavor and a crunchy texture.
 You can enjoy it in salads, soups, vegetable pies, or sauces.

 Cut it into fine rounds.
 Then mix it with arugula and spinach.
 Dress it with olive oil and you’re ready to eat.

 Chicken or turkey

-White meats are a better food option when you have acid.
-When we eat them, we should either baked or grilled them.
-Never eat white meat fried or with skin, because they are high in fats when fixed this way.
+White meats are a better food option than red meat to eat when you have heartburn.
+It’s best to have meat that’s baked or grilled.
+Never eat white meat fried or with skin, because these are high in fats when prepared this way.

 Fish and seafood